-To categorise 2020 as a ‘stressful year for most people’ would be an understatement.
+To categorise the last 12 months as ‘stressful’ would be an understatement.

 Some have been ‘shielding’, separated from their friends and loved ones.
 Some have been placed on furlough whilst others have seen an increase in their normal day-to-day workload.
 It’s likely that every one of us has struggled – at least to some degree – with the phenomenal changes wrought by coronavirus on our usual routines.

 Considering how isolating being under lockdown can feel, it has been heartening to see a renewed focus by organisations, the media and government on the importance of looking after our mental health since the pandemic began.

 However, for those of us working from home with kids, taking practical steps to look after our mental health can sometimes fall by the wayside – juggling our professional and parental responsibilities can leave us with scarce time to think about our own wellbeing.

 Yet it is absolutely vital we don’t neglect this.
 Burnout is real, and if left unchecked, it will almost certainly have a negative impact on your work and family life.
 So, we’ve put together a list of suggestions to help support the wellbeing of everyone in your house, which parents who are working from home may want to try:

 We have suggested a basic family schedule you might want to use in our previous blog, but as a reminder: a good routine is important for good mental health.

 When planning your routine, there a few things you should factor in each week:

 When it comes to fostering good mental health, effective communication is crucial.
 Try to remember to ask each of your family members every week: ‘How are you feeling at the moment?’
 With everything going on, it can be easy to forget that as a result of the tumultuous times we are living through, some of your family members may be struggling with more worries or anxieties than you realise.
 Keep these conversations confidential and be careful not judge: just listen, and ask what you can do to help them.